wstfu711/leetcode-daily/README.md

 - 2024 8/27 1530.
 Number of Good Leaf Nodes Pairs
 - 2024 9/1 2022.
 Convert 1D Array Into 2D Array
 - 2024 9/1 1482.
 Minimum Number of Days to Make m Bouquets
+- 2024 9/2 1894.
+Find the Student that Will Replace the Chalk